-UNIQA employees as mentors for pupils from problem schools: that's the concept and aim of a collaboration with the social business Sindbad.
-In the programme, young people at risk of dropping out of their education are appointed a personal companion with their feet firmly on the ground - and in a secure job.
+UNIQA employees as mentors for pupils prom problem schools: that's the concept and aim of a collaboration with the social a programme, young people at risk of dropping out of their education are appointed a personal companion with their feet firmly on the ground - and in a secure job.
 In the course of a year, the young people are able to develop security and confidence in their own abilities, while the mentors benefit in their own personal development and expand their practical management and social leadership skills.